delatech/moo-php/README.md

 The methods on Api will return the relevant MooInterface\Response objects, except getTemplate which is magical and
 speshul: that'll return a Template object.

-The above example makes use of 2-legged OAuth, which should be fine for most usecases.
+The above example makes use of 2-legged OAuth, which should be fine for most use-cases.
 If you need 3-legged you need to jump through a load of hoops which are documented in the packManipulator.

 Design